Cloufish/Awesome-Worldwide-ITSecurity-Specialists/contributing.md

 Please follow the instructions below to make a contribution.

 This resource was made by the developers and hackers alike!
 We appreciate and recognize all [contributors](#contributors).
-Let's make a ITSec community much more differential and unique! :)
+Let's make an ITSec community much more differential and unique! :)

 ## Table of Content